 • The building structure will weigh less than half the weight of other construction types, so the foundation costs less money.

 • Job site safety is dramatically increased due to the prefabricated CLT panels and usually the only power tools are pneumatic drills.

-The intent of CLT is not to replace light-frame construction, but rather to offer a versatile, low-carbon, and cost-competitive wood-based solution that complements the existing light frame and heavy timber options while offering a suitable candidate for some applications that currently use concrete, masonry, and steel.
+The intent of cross laminated timber is not to replace light-frame construction, but rather to offer a versatile, low-carbon, and cost-competitive wood-based solution that complements the existing light frame and heavy timber options while offering a suitable candidate for some applications that currently use concrete, masonry, and steel.

 While it is a relatively new building system of interest in North American construction, the benefits speak for themselves.
-For more information on CLT, visit www.masstimber.com.
+For more information on CLT wood, visit www.masstimber.com.

 About the author

 Kris Spickler lives in Northern California and is a Heavy Timber Specialist for Structurlam Products Ltd. in Penticton, B.C., Canada.
 He holds a Bachelor of Science degree in Civil Engineering, with emphasis on wood structural design, from Fresno State University, California.
 As a California licensed Professional Engineer since 1981, he has worked in the Engineered Wood Products industry for 25 years.
 The last ten years he has focused on Engineered Wood Lumber used in Heavy Timber design and Cross Laminated Timber.